8bitgentleman/telegroam/README.md

 7. Reload Roam.

 ## 🚗 TODO Roadmap <a name = "roadmap"></a>

-- [ ] create a custom panel for shortcodes
-    - this will be a combination of the multi and  pages component.
-Left most input is the shortcode and right side can only be filled by pages
+- [ ] make initial setup simpler.
+Right now the block structure sometimes needs to be added manually and there is no documentation for that
 - [ ] support [Readwise esque block formatting shortcodes](https://blog.readwise.io/add-chapters-to-highlights/) (.h1, .h2, .ar (right alight), .al (left alight))
 - [ ] toggle shortcode nesting
 - [ ] ignore capitalization when searching shortcodes
 - [ ] if shortcode doesn't exist make it a tag
 - [ ] create a shorthand for the roam `or` syntax ( {{or: OPT_ONE | OPT_TWO | OPT 3 }} )

-- [ ] figure out how to simulate a 'thread' ie multiple messages that are all indented under the same parent message
+- [ ] make the location of the inbox tag customizable (top or bottom of the Daily Notes)
 - [ ] only print stuff to the console if user has set debug mode to true
+- [ ] create a github action that automates compliling of the script with roam-client on release
+- [ ] fix `.t TWEET_URL` tweet extraction

+- [x] create a custom panel for shortcodes
+    - this will be a combination of the multi and  pages component.
+Left most input is the shortcode and right side can only be filled by pages
+- [x] ~~figure out how to simulate a 'thread' ie multiple messages that are all indented under the same parent message~~ Already a feature of Telegroam that I somehow missed!
-- [ ] create a github repo pages site so the script can be hosted (not yet feasable since roam-client compiles)
+- [x] create a github repo pages site so the script can be hosted
 - [x] support stackable shortcodes .t.d.apt
 - [x] squash that pesky empty `child` bug
 - [x] figure out how to correctly import media (I messed this up in the switch to typescript somehow)